-2.1.
-Land disputes
+A. Land disputes

 Land disputes are rife in Kenya.
 At independence in 1963, Kenya pursued an individual land titling program.
 The system quickly fell into abandonment.
 Wills were not written, and most transactions went unrecorded.
-This created opportunities for succession disputes and land grabbing (Migot-Adholla et al., 1994).
-Migot-Adholla et al. (1994) find that disputes affect 30 percent of agricultural parcels.
+This created opportunities for succession disputes and land grabbing (Migot-Adholla, Place and Oluoch-Kosura, 1994).
+Migot-Adholla, Place and Oluoch-Kosura (1994) find that disputes affect 30 percent of agricultural parcels.
 This is in line with estimates in our study.

-Aliber and Walker (2006) report that between 33 and 56 percent of households have experienced threats, tensions, and attempts at expropriation related to land.
+Aliber and Walker (2006) report that between 33 to 56 percent of households have experienced threats, tensions, and attempts at expropriation related to land.
 The incidence of land disputes is growing in Sub-Saharan Africa, due to increased population and improved terms of trade for agriculture (Yamano and Deininger, 2005; André and Platteau, 1998; Deininger and Castagnini, 2006; Goldstein and Udry, 2008; Chapoto and Jayne, 2008).
-These land disputes, and the associated insecurity of property rights, may significantly dampen the incentives to exert effort, invest and innovate, as documented by an extensive literature on the topic (Place and Frank, 2009; Besley, 1995; Goldstein and Udry, 2008; Goldstein, Houngbedji, Kondylis, O'Sullivan and Selod., 2018).
+These land disputes, and the associated insecurity of property rights, may significantly dampen the incentives to exert effort, invest and innovate, as documented by an extensive literature on the topic (Place, 2009; Besley, 1995; Goldstein and Udry, 2008; Goldstein et al., 2018a).

-Our project was implemented in a small rural community of Kenya called Kianyaga, 3 h north of Nairobi.
-This community is representative of the rural Central Province of Kenya, an area comprising more than 3 million people (see (Chemin, 2017)).
-Most of the population consists of small-scale farmers, cultivating one plot of land, and living near the poverty line of \$2 a day per capita.
+Our project was implemented in a small rural community of Kenya called Kianyaga, 3 hours north of Nairobi.
+This community is representative of the rural Central Province of Kenya, an area comprising more than 3 million people (see Chemin (2017)).6 Most of the population consists of small-scale farmers, cultivating one plot of land, and living near the poverty line of \$2 a day per capita.
 Yamano and Deininger (2005) rank Central Province in the middle of the distribution of incidence of land disputes within Kenya.
 The Kenyan judiciary is ranked in the middle of the distribution of judiciaries in the World (ranked 85 in 2016, see Doing Business project).

-2.2.
-Prohibitive lawyer fees
+B. Prohibitive lawyer fees